ucsb-gradescope-tools/sample-cpp-diff-autograder/README.md

 ## Components

+### BUILD-FILES

+Any extra files (e.g. a Makefile) that should be in the same directory as the student submission while the submission is being built.
+In this repo, the EXECUTION-FILES directory has the Makefile from the [assignment repo](https://github.com/ucsb-gradescope-tools/sample-cpp-assignment).

+When converting an assignment from submit.cs, any files that were "build files" on submit.cs go into this directory, along with the Makefile for the assignment.

 ### EXECUTION-FILES

-Any extra files (e.g. a makefile) that should be in the same directory as the student submission while the submission is being built or while it is running.
-In this repo, the EXECUTION-FILES directory has the same contents as the provided-files directory in the [assignment repo](https://github.com/ucsb-gradescope-tools/sample-cpp-assignment), plus extra files that contain the input for various test cases.
+Any extra files (e.g. data files) that should be in the same directory as the student submission while the submission is being executed.
+In this repo, the EXECUTION-FILES directory has `input.txt` file from the provided-files directory in the [assignment repo](https://github.com/ucsb-gradescope-tools/sample-cpp-assignment).

 ### REFERENCE-SOLUTION